hjelloyd/locate-user-node/README.md

 - This project has been built and tested using node 16.13.1
 - This can be installed using `nvm use` and follow the directions for installation
 ### City Coordinates
+- Only cities that have one word names are supported.  ex: York is supported, New York is not.
 - The following coordinates are being used for the city centre used in the distance calculation
 - These have been retrieved from https://www.latlong.net/